Cat-Lips/GodotSharp.SourceGenerators/README.md

 //[SceneTree("my_scene.tscn")]                  // Use this if tscn has different name
 //[SceneTree("../Scenes/MyScene.tscn")]         // Use relative path if tscn located elsewhere
-//[SceneTree(traverseInstancedScenes: true)]    // Use this to include instanced scenes in current hierarchy public partial class MyScene : Node
+//[SceneTree(traverseInstancedScenes: true)]    // Use this to include instanced scenes in current hierarchy
+//[SceneTree(uqScope: Scope.Protected)]         // Use this to specify default scope of uniquely named nodes (default: 'Public') [NEW] public partial class MyScene : Node
 {
+    // Default scope of uniquely named nodes can be overridden using partial properties [NEW - GD4 only] private partial MyNodeType MyNodeWithUniqueName { get; }

     public override void _Ready()
     {
         // You can access the node via '_' object